cloudcore-hub/Kubernetes-DevSecOps-CI-CD-Project/README.md

 Now, hit your subdomain after 2 to 3 minutes in your browser to see the magic.
 [image]

-You can play with the application by adding the records.
+You can play with the application by playing the quiz.
 [image]

-You can play with the application by deleting the records.
-[image]

 Now, you can see your Grafana Dashboard to view the EKS data such as pods, namespace, deployments, etc.
 [image]

-If you want to monitor the three-tier namespace.
+If you want to monitor the quiz-app namespace.
-In the namespace, replace three-tier with another namespace.
+In the namespace, replace quiz-app with another namespace.
 You will see the deployments that are done by ArgoCD [image]